WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students-mixOmics.md

-# Genomics Metadata Multiplexing Student Intern Project
+# mixOmics Student Intern Project

-Core sequencing facilities, such as WEHI Genomics, process hundreds of sequencing runs every year.
-They have to keep track of the how samples are merged (multiplexed) so that they can be uncoupled (demultiplexed) after the sample has been digitised (sequenced) through the sequencing machine.
-This is a type of metadata.

-While this allows the sequencing facility to save money by processing samples in bulk, the ability to keep track of these multiplexes is complicated.
-This is especially significant because there is no resourcing to provide an assistant to be able to check the quality all the metadata at the time of multiplexing.

-Just like a dental assistant, we need the ability to digitally record and check the quality of the demultiplexing information made by the sequencing facility staff member.
-We can do this by using machine learning and voice activated controls.

-We will propose to do a proof-of-concept to help track multiplexing and other sample transformations as part of the WEHI Genomics facility.

-The proof-of-concept could be an iPad or Android tablet that has a combination of voice in manual inputs that keeps track of changes that the staff member does.
-This could then be exported into a format that could be connected to a sample database or another API.
-Machine Learning tools such as [Talon](https://github.com/nix-community/talon-nix) could be reviewed as part of this project.

-The Research Software Engineer Intern role will:
-- work closely with researchers to identify their needs around capturing metadata by voice or manual input
-- Review the options available for building a proof-of-concept application based on maintainability and extensibility
-- Implement, build, or trial applications to test fit-for-purpose

-There is also a fair amount of flexibility with this project to allow the student to inject their own ideas and introduce new features and functionality.
+mixOmics is a large R package that provides statistical methods to integrate omics data sets (e.g transcriptomics, proteomics, metabolomics, metagenomics) that simultaneously measure the activity of thousands of biological features (e.g transcripts, proteins, metabolites, bacteria).
+Data integration enables identification of specific biological relationships between these features (e.g. genes and proteins), to create new insights into molecular processes involved in health and disease.
+MixOmics includes 19 data integration methods, amongst which 13 were developed in our lab.
+These methods are all based on dimension reduction using Projection to Latent Structures (PLS).

+Our users include computational biologists, molecular biologists and bioinformaticians who wish to integrate their data and identify signatures of genes, proteins etc. to explain or predict a disease outcome.
+The package (ranked in the top 5% package in Bioconductor) is easy to use because all methods use the same underlying PLS principles and produce numerous graphics for interpretation (Fig. 1).
+We continuously improve the mixOmics package based on the community feedback.
+As this is a large project, the internship requires complementary skillsets to:

+- improve specific aspects of the package (e.g increase coverage for unit tests, trouble-shoot bugs or provide new features requested by users, improve code quality, develop new graphics)
+- improve our existing tutorials and develop new ones on www.mixOmics.org
+- respond to users questions on our discussion forum at https://mixomics-users.discourse.group/ (this would require a good mastery of the methods and would only apply towards the end of the internship)

+After the (steep) learning phase, there will be opportunities for students to propose new features and functionalities in the package if they wish.

+Figure 1.
+Overview of the methods in mixOmics for data exploration and integration of multiple omics data sets (courtesy of Prof. Lê Cao)

 Skills and Pre-requisites:

-- Basic knowledge or ability to learn quickly Java/Javascript/CSS, databases and Linux command-line
+- Very good knowledge of R and Linux command-line
-- Ability to learn and understand high-level concepts quickly
+- Ability to learn and understand high-level statistical concepts quickly
 - Ability to work independently and to report to a group and discuss theories and results
-- Good analytical skills
+- Excellent skills in statistical analysis of complex data
-- Working with git would be an advantage
+- Ability to work with github
+- Ability to interact with users
+- Interest in biological applications

 Benefits for students whilst undertaking the internship include:
-- Each student will get hands on experience in working in an emerging research software environment within a highly regarded medical research institute.
+- Each student will get hands on experience in working in an emerging research software environment.
 - Gain understanding of how real-world software is assessed, developed and how priorities and requirements are established within a research environment.
 - Gain understanding of the importance of maintainable, scalable and extensible code.
 - Improving oral and written communication skills in a team environment.
+- Learn about new statistical methods for mining large data
+- Learn about high-throughput biology